 - not dangle their mask from one ear, or pull it below the nose or mouth so it is only covering their chin.

-- change your mask as soon as it becomes damp or soiled.
+- change the mask as soon as it becomes damp or soiled.

 - remove it from behind using the ear loops to remove the mask safely.
 They should not touch the front of the mask.
-Note: Masks with ear loops rather than strings/ties should be used for students, especially younger ones, as strings/ties may be a choking hazard.
+Note: Masks with ear loops rather than strings/ties should be used especially for younger kids since strings/ties may be a choking hazard.

 Storing masks for reuse throughout the day: